 Doctoral candidates are highly encouraged to attend both the Hooding Ceremony and the Commencement in the Fall or Spring to celebrate their achievements.

 The Office of Graduate Studies will send out an email with an RSVP survey link to all graduating doctoral candidates in the middle of the semester.
 The Office of Graduate Studies uses the RSVPs to create the seating chart, script, and program.
-The RSVP email will be sent out early July.
-The deadline to RSVP will be July 20, 2018.
+The RSVP email will be sent out July 10.
+The deadline to RSVP will be July 18, 2018.

 It is customary for the Supervising Professor to hood their doctoral candidate on stage along with the Graduate Dean.
 If there is a co-chair, they have the option to also assist in the hooding.
 It is the student’s responsibility to contact their hooding professor to confirm that they have accepted to hood them on stage.
 In the event that the Supervising Professor is unable to hood the student, the student may ask any member of their committee.